 Why Two Partitions?
-You would keep using the existing C: partition for Windows, Program Files and to install new programs on but you could move your own files (documents, pictures etc) to the second D: partition and you would store all your future documents on D:
+You would keep using the existing C: part for Windows, Program Files and to install new programs on but you could move your own files (documents, pictures etc) to the second D: part and you would store all your future documents on D:

-- If you ever need to reinstall Windows you can format (delete) the Windows C: partition then reinstall on it – without affecting any of your own documents on the D: partition.
-Whereas if you tried this with only one partition you would lose all your documents…
+- If you ever need to reinstall Windows you can format (delete) the Windows C: part then reinstall on it – without affecting any of your own documents on D. Whereas if you tried this with only one partition you would lose all your documents…

-- Viruses and malware target files on the main Windows C: partition – if your documents are stored there they are much more likely to become infected than if they are stored in a separate D: partition.
+- Viruses and malware typically target files on the main Windows C: area – if your documents are stored there they are much more likely to become infected than if they are stored in a separate D: area.

 - You can store a complete backup image (an exact clone/duplicate) of your whole Windows installation on a second partition – this can be used to quickly restore Windows in the event of major problems (e.g. viruses or software errors) without losing anything so your settings, programs and Windows would be the same as at the time you created the backup image.